 How To Interact Safely With Dogs

-We all love dogs and when we’re out and about and see a real cutie it’s easy to forget that not all dogs are sociable.
-Kilo the Pug looks little and sweet (as most pugs are) but he is fear aggressive sometimes and panics if he sees a stranger’s hand coming from above towards him.
-He is especially afraid of certain men.
+We all love dogs and when we’re out and about and see a real cutie, it’s easy to forget that not all dogs are sociable.
+Kilo the Pug looks little and sweet (as most pugs are) but he panics if he sees a stranger’s hand coming from above towards him.
+He is especially afraid of certain men and could snap.
 Whether it’s your own dog someone else wants to pet or one you see in the park, it’s important to understand how to interact safely.
-Plus what warning signs to look out for to recognize aggressive or defensive behavior that could put you or your child or the dog at risk.
+This means knowing what warning signs to look out for to recognize aggressive or defensive behavior that could put you or your child or a dog at risk.

 Obtain Permission Before Anything Else

 It’s always best to ask the owner before interacting with a dog other than your own.
-I always thank kids and adults who do with Kilo.
+I always thank kids and adults who do so with Kilo.
 If the owner is not around, it’s probably better to just leave that dog be.
-By asking first you give the owner the opportunity to let you know how their dog will react and protects all involved.

-Some dogs might not react well to kids, some dogs might love kids but not do well with other dogs, and some dogs may be perfectly friendly but are also the type of dog who will jump up to lick your face which could be scary if you’re not expecting it or particularly frightening for children.
-If you take a moment to check in with the owner before letting your child pet any dog, you can help avoid a lot of the risk of being bitten.
+Some dogs might not react well to kids, some dogs might love kids but not do well with other dogs, and some dogs may be perfectly friendly but are also the type of dog who will jump up to lick your face which could be scary or dangerous if you’re not expecting it, especially for small children.
+If you take a moment to check in with the owner before letting your child pet any dog, you can help avoid the risk of being bitten.

 6 Quick Tips